 Before each performance while in a musicians’ waiting lounge, Gustav reached into his vest pocket, and took out a gold pocket watch.
 Before opening it, he smiled and rubbed the floral engraved case.
 Inside he touched a faded sepia photograph of a young woman.
 In less than a minute, he returned the watch to the vest pocket, patted it, adjusted his silk-striped tie, buttoned his black formal jacket, and rejoined colleagues tuning their instruments.
 His mind turned back to music and his trumpet.

-THE SUMMER ELIZABETH WAS BORN, a hot spell hit an all time high at 103 degrees.
-Townsfolk checking out at Harmons Grocery Store grumbled to the owner.
+The summer Elizabeth was born, a hot spell hit a 103 degrees.
+Townsfolk checked out at Harmons Grocery Store, and grumbled to the owner.
 “Another scorcher, Herb.”
-“Been eight days now.”
-“Don’t remember it ever bein’ this hot.” “ When’s it gonna stop.”
+“Been eight days now.” “ When’s it gonna stop.”
 “Hot and dry enough to hear pinecones pop.”

 Hebert’s wife, Tess, the town psychic, announced her proclamation.
-“The cool breeze happened because of the mystical superiority and luck of odd numbers in the date, 7-9-1-9-3-9.”
+“The cool breeze happened because of the mystical superiority and luck of odd numbers in the date, 7 9 1 9 3 9.”

-Tess’s friend and neighbor, Adeline, along with other skeptics didn’t believe in psychic ESP or her numerology claims.
-However, no one could argue the cool breeze connection to the date gave everyone a breather, and nine-month pregnant Adeline a comfortable fifteen-mile ride in the old maroon Ford to Bridgeton, the next town’s hospital maternity ward.
+Tess’s friend and neighbor, Adeline, along with other skeptics didn’t believe in psychic ESP, or her numerology claims.
+However, no one could argue the cool breeze connection to the date.
+It gave everyone a breather, and nine-month pregnant Adeline a comfortable fifteen-mile ride in the old maroon Ford to Bridgeton, the next town’s hospital maternity ward.
 Adeline remembered the long and difficult birth of her first child, Jeanine, sixteen months ago.
 After a few hours of uncomplicated labor, she gave birth to a predetermined superior, lucky baby, Elizabeth.

-Adeline named the baby Elizabeth, her mother Mattie’s middle name, over mother-in-law Edna’s mother’s name, Christine.
-This would not set well with Edna.
+Adeline named the baby Elizabeth, her mother Mattie’s middle name, over Edna’s mother’s name, Christine.
+This would not set well with mother-in-law Edna.

 She confided to good neighbor Tess.
 “I’ve had my share of Edna’s wrath over the years.
 If Elizabeth takes after my French/English side of the family and doesn’t look German, she’ll need plenty of luck to deal with her Grandmother Edna.
 Jeanine passed the test already with a full face and light brown hair like her father Karl.”